-Drinking Laws -- The official drinking age in Thailand is 18.
-You can readily buy and drink alcohol, even in supermarkets, but licensing laws apply, and legally drinks can be served only after 5pm.
+Drinking Laws -- The legal drinking age in Thailand is 20.
+You can readily buy and drink alcohol, even in supermarkets, but licensing laws apply, and drinks can be served only after 5pm.
 On some public holidays and election days, no liquor can be sold at all.
 Most restaurants, bars, and nightclubs sell booze, and you can pick up bottles of imported and local liquor from convenience stores.
 Nightspots must close at 1am (and the rule is being policed vigorously).
 Alcohol, hitherto readily sold over the counter anywhere, anytime, is now subject to strict licensing hours.

 Drugstores -- Throughout the country, there are many drugstores stocked with brand-name medications and toiletries, plus less expensive local brands.
 Pharmacists often speak some English, and a number of drugs that require a prescription elsewhere can be dispensed over the counter.